MDU-C2/SLaRC-LightSeeker-HT25/docs/Documentation.md

 ### 4.8 RTK
 ## 5. Software Installation
 <!-- e.g. step by step how to install or do something -->
+The CAN communication, as well as the implemented functionality, was done in C++ and can be found under the motor and battery branches respectively.

 ## 6. Platform Start-Up and Operation